In 2021, the Nelson Institute officially launched the Office of Environmental Justice.

 Questions About Making a Gift?

-General questions and/or inquiries related to estate gifts and/or gifts of stock and securities should be directed to Ann Swenson, the Nelson Institute’s associate dean for advancement, or Dan Fallon, the Nelson Institute’s senior director of development.
+General questions and/or inquiries related to estate gifts and/or gifts of stock and securities should be directed to Karen Anderson, the Nelson Institute’s director of development.

 Wisconsin Foundation and Alumni Association